Prediction or forecast: don't make the mistake anymore!

 - prediction for the noun

-- to predict / prognosis for the verb
+- to forecast / forecast for the verb

-The Prediction at the Heart of the Company Game
+The Prediction at the Heart of the Game in the Company

 In an internal contest, the central word is prediction.
 It is the object that your colleagues submit, modify, compare, and comment on.
 If you are organizing the event, this term will appear most in your texts.